 Great Spaces: We Love This Edgy, Feminine Ballet Studio

-A Calgary ballet studio mixes girliness with grit thanks to design Aly Velji.
+A Calgary ballet studio mixes girliness with grit thanks to designer Aly Velji.

 Though ballet is traditionally a little, well, traditional, the second location of ballet-inspired fitness studio Barre Belle takes a more punk-rock approach.
 “Think of it as ballet with a bit of an edge,” explains Calgary-based designer Aly Velji, who decked out the space with a look he and senior designer Katie Mooney coined “Nuevo Neon.”